ntustison/PaperANTsX/Text/results.md

 intra-observer variability.)

-In addition to the training data listed above, to ensure generalizability, we also compared performance using the SRPB data set[^4] comprising over 1600 participants from 12 sites.
+In addition to the training data listed above, to ensure generalizability, we also compared performance using the SRPB data set [@srpb] comprising over 1600 participants from 12 sites.
 Note that we recognize that we are processing data through certain components of the proposed deep learning-based pipeline that were used to train the same pipeline components.
 Although this does not